Dispatches from the global village: agencyland’s new Europe

 Founded in 1995, Sixième Son has created over 400 sonic identities for brands all over the world.
 Our goal is to increase brand value by differentiating your brand, calling attention to it, making it memorable and conveying its values through sound.
 Offices include Chicago, New York, Toronto, Barcelona, Moscow and Sydney.
 We work in all sectors, both B2B and B2C, and in all geographies throughout the world.Find out more

-We co-create with our clients to produce award winning strategic thinking and creative, partnering with some of the largest brands across the world.
-From impactful brand propositions, engaging digital content and creative outputs across print, animation, video, or digital, we offer a fully end to end service.
+We co-create with our clients to produce award-winning strategic thinking and creative, partnering with some of the largest brands across the world.
+From impactful brand propositions, engaging digital content and creative outputs across print, audio, animation, video, or digital, we offer a fully end-to-end service.
 We are APS Group.
 Let’s make more possible.Find out more